-EPA's integrated ozone, $PM{2.5}$ and regional haze modeling guidance calls for a comprehensive, multi-layered approach to model performance testing, consisting of the four major components: operational, diagnostic, mechanistic (or scientific) and probabilistic (EPA, 2007a).
-The CMAQ model performance evaluation effort for $PM{2.5}$ and ozone discussed in this Chapter focused on the first two components of the EPA's recommended evaluation approach, namely:
+EPA's integrated ozone, $PM{2.5}$ and regional haze modeling guidance calls for a comprehensive, multilayered approach to model performance testing, consisting of the four major components: operational, diagnostic, mechanistic (or scientific) and probabilistic (EPA, 2007a).
+The CMAQ model performance evaluation effort for $PM{2.5}$ and ozone discussed in this Chapter focused on the first two components of the EPA's recommended evaluation approach: statistical evaluation and diagnostic evaluation.